krh3rtz/PASS-CRYPT/README.md

     decrypted.txt:	File containing the uncrypted plain text.

 Disclaimer: Keep all the passwords in a safe place.
 By studying the code, you can have complete control of the
             key generation process.
-Use asscii characters only.
+Use ascii characters only.

 You can also crypt entire texts.